vsm/vsm-pages/README.md

 <br>

-This repository is a backup of all files on [http://scicura.org/vsm](http://scicura.org/vsm), including
-the intro, explanation, and examples of VSM (Visual Syntax Markup).
+This repository hosts all files on [vsmjs.github.io/vsm-pages](https://vsmjs.github.io/vsm-pages), including the intro, original explanation, and examples of VSM (Visual Syntax Markup).

-If still online, it's easier to read them there.